exasol/saas-api-python/doc/changes/unreleased.md

 ## Refactoring

-* #19: Removed slack notifications for pr and pus
+* #19: Removed slack notifications for pr and push